Nick& Crystal with Roscoe

 No extra charge for multiple dogs in the same household

 We adjust the training to help your pup fit into your lifestyle

 Having private lessons in your home can be a very beneficial dog training experience for pet parents.
 You get personal coaching about the specific issues and challenges you are facing with your puppy or dog right where the problems happen most.
 All family members are welcome to participate or observe.

-$50.00/hour - includes initial phone consult, travel time/gas, handouts specific to your situation,
+Includes initial phone consult, travel time, handouts specific to your situation, 1-hr session.

 Group Training Classes